-Trachea is the scientific name for windpipe, the tube that connects the nose, mouth, and throat to the lungs.
-The trachea is meant to be a fairly rigid tube.
-It consists of muscle connecting a group of cartilage rings.
-The rings are actually not complete circles; they form a C with the open end of the C facing towards the animal’s back.
-This muscle covering the open end of the C is called the tracheal membrane.
+Trachea is the scientific name for the structure that many refer to as the windpipe, the main airway that connects the nose, mouth, and throat to the lungs.
+The trachea is meant to be a fairly rigid structure, consisting of muscle connecting a group of cartilaginous rings.
+The rings are not complete circles, but rather form a C with the open end of the C facing towards the animal’s back.
+This muscles covering the open end of the C are called the tracheal membrane.

-When the diaphragm (the flat muscle separating the abdomen from the chest cavity) flattens and the intercostal muscles (the muscles between the ribs) move, air is sucked into the lung.
-The muscles move the opposite direction and air is pushed out of the lung.
-The trachea serves as a pipeline bringing air into the chest.
+When the diaphragm (the flat muscle separating the abdomen from the chest cavity) flattens and the intercostal muscles (the muscles between the ribs) move, negative pressure is created and air is sucked into the lungs.
+When the muscles move the opposite direction, air is pushed out of the lungs.
+The trachea serves as a pipeline that bring air into and out of the chest cavity.
 Part of the trachea is in the throat but it extends into the chest as well so that we can look at the trachea as having an intrathoracic portion and an extrathoracic portion.

-Tracheas collapse because the C cartilage flattens due to weak cartilage.
-When the C loses its curvature, the tracheal across the gets loose and floppy.
+Tracheas collapse because the C cartilage flattens due to weaknesses cartilage.
+When the C rings lose their curvature, the trachea across become loose and floppy.
 Instead of being a tight muscle covering, the membrane moves as air passes through the trachea.
 When air rushes into the chest, the membrane of the intrathoracic trachea balloons outward and when air rushes out, the membrane of the intrathoracic trachea droops down into the C cartilage causing an occlusion.
-The tickling sensation of the membrane touching the tracheal lining generates coughing and if the obstruction interrupts breathing, the patient may become distressed.
-If the collapse is in the extrathoracic (also called the cervical) trachea, the opposite occurs; the collapse occurs during inhalation and the ballooning during exhalation.
+The tickling sensation of the membrane touching the tracheal lining generates spasmodic, often severe coughing and if the obstruction interrupts breathing, the patient may develop breathing distress and the sensation of asphixiation.
+If the collapse is in the extrathoracic (also called the cervical) trachea, the opposite occurs; the collapse occurs during inhalation balloons during exhalation.

-The victim is almost always a toy breed dog, especially poodles, Yorkshire terriers, and Pomeranians.
-The disease usually becomes problematic in middle age but can occur at any age.
-The cartilage defect that leads to the flattened C rings seems to be hereditary.
+The victim is most commonly a toy breed dog, especially common in Miniature Poodles, Yorkshire Terriers, and Pomeranians.
+The disease usually becomes problematic in middle to senior age but can occur at any age.
+The cartilage defect that leads to the flattened C rings given breed predilections favors a likely hereditary cause.

-Many dogs with collapsed tracheas do not ever show symptoms, however, until a second problem complicates things.
-Factors that bring out symptoms might include:
+Many dogs with collapsed tracheas do not ever show clinical signs of disease until a second problem complicates things.
+Factors that tend to enable clinical signs of collapsing trachea include:

 -Anesthesia involving the placement of an endotracheal tube